Le lien vers cette page a été envoyé avec succès aux destinataires.

 Your application must be accompanied by a certificate issued by the doctor or midwife following your pregnancy.

-This certificate attests to your medical condition and indicates the expected duration of your condition.
+This certificate attests to your medical condition and specifies the expected duration.

 You must submit your request for additional leave within 2 days of the certificate being issued by your doctor or midwife.

-The additional period of leave before childbirth may be taken from the day of the declaration until the day before the start date of the prenatal leave.
+The additional period of leave before childbirth may be taken from the day on which it is declared until the day before the date on which the prenatal leave commences.

 The additional period of leave after childbirth may be taken immediately after the end of maternity leave.